 Over 65 years old

-African-Americans are at eight to nine times greater risk for glaucoma than whites.
+African-Americans are at 8 to 9 times greater risk for glaucoma than whites.

-People with diabetes are at risk for several eye disorders, including diabetic retinopathy, glaucoma, and cataracts, and should have eye examinations every year.
+People with diabetes are at risk for several eye disorders, including diabetic retinopathy, glaucoma, and cataracts, and should have eye exams at least every year.

 Your Family's Health